ijcd/presto/README.md

 ## Philosophy

 Web development is too complciated.
 Front-ends, back-ends, multiple languages, markup, it's all too complicated.
-Thinkgs can be simpler.
+Things can be simpler.

 We want: